Products that may interest you:

-Besides weak digestion, people with a weak Earth Element often overwork, worry, crave sweets, and have a proclivity to gain weight.
-Exercise and seated meditation are also said to be very important in strengthening the Earth Element.
+Besides weak digestion, people with a weak Earth element often overwork, worry, crave sweets, and have a proclivity to gain weight.
+Exercise and seated meditation are also said to be beneficial in strengthening the Earth element.

 Research confirms that many adults continually struggle with a compromised immune system, infertility, and lack of sleep, relying on stimulants like caffeine and sugar to make it through the day.
-This can easily lead to a dependence on pharmaceutical medications by the time we reach retirement age.
+This chronic exhaustion can lead to the use of multiple medications by the time we reach retirement age.

 Today, it's more common than ever to see young men and women in their 20s experiencing fluctuating hormones, declining libido, and infection.
-According to traditional Chinese medicine, all diseases and disorders are an expression of Yin and Yang caused by an inner imbalance.
+But according to traditional Chinese medicine, all diseases and disorders are an expression of Yin and Yang — caused by an inner imbalance.

 Balancing hormones begins by strengthening digestion.
 In Chinese medicine, the Earth element is related to digestive force and can support healthy reproduction and balanced hormones.

-To strengthen your digestion and Earth element, you can use the following steps:
+To strengthen your digestion and Earth element, use these helpful steps:

 Information and statements regarding dietary supplements have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent any disease.
 Information on this web site is provided for informational purposes only and is a result of years of practice experience by the author.
 This information is not intended as a substitute for the advice provided by your physician or other healthcare professional or any information contained on or in any product label or packaging.
 Do not use the information on this web site for diagnosing or treating a health problem or disease, or prescribing medication or other treatment.
 Always speak with your physician or other healthcare professional before taking any medication or nutritional, herbal or homeopathic supplement, or using any treatment for a health problem.
 If you have or suspect that you have a medical problem, contact your health care provider promptly.
 Do not disregard professional medical advice or delay in seeking professional advice because of something you have read on this web site.